TAKE ACTION |

 “The property industry got security and certainty but the environment got half-baked promises that have not been delivered.”

-A Victorian Auditor-General Report released last month was a scathing assessment of the Victorian Government’s delivery of the scheme.
+A Victorian Auditor-General Report released in 2021 was a scathing assessment of the Victorian Government’s delivery of the scheme.

 New legislation has been passed to collect more money to fund the purchase of the reserves.
 But revenue alone will not solve this problem.